Try Semrush

 A Complete List is like an ultimate guide in list form.

-So instead of a guide, you take every…
+So instead of a guide with steps, you list every…

 • Tip